Henry-wxq/CS_Notes/Kali/2_Network_Hacking/Gain_Access/1_2_WEP_Cracking.md

     # 2. Split another terminal
     aireplay-ng --fakeauth 0 -a [bssid] -h [interface bssid] [interface name]
-    # 1) Putting 0 because I only want to do this once
+    # 1) number 0 means the time to wait between association attempts, putting 0 because I only want to do this once
     # 2) bssid is the MAC Address of the target
     # 3) -h is to specify the MAC address of my interface
     # 4) to get the interface id, we need to aplit another terminal window and the first 12 digits of the unspec field is the bssid(MAC Address of the interface) replace the minus with colons